 - 1. The passageway is not required where the level service space is present when the access is open and the appliance is capable of being serviced and removed through the required opening. - 2.
-Where the passageway is unobstructed and not less than 6 feet high (1929 mm) and 22 inches (559 mm) wide for its entire length, the passageway shall not be limited in length.
+Where the passageway is not less than 6 feet < (1829 mm) high for its entire length, the passage- < way shall not be limited in length.

 306.4.1 Electrical requirements.
-A luminaire controlled by a switch located at the required passageway opening and a receptacle outlet shall be provided at or near the appliance location in accordance with NFPA 70.
+A luminaire controlled by a switch located at the required passageway opening and a receptacle outlet shall be provided at or near the equipment or appliance location in accordance with the North Carolina Electrical Code.

 306.5 Equipment and appliances on roofs or elevated structures.
-Where equipment requiring access or appliances are located on an elevated structure or the roof of a building such that personnel will have to climb higher than 16 feet (4877 mm) above grade to access such equipment or appliances, an interior or exterior means of access shall be provided.
+Where equipment or appliances requiring periodic maintenance are installed on, located on or suspended from an elevated structure or the roof of a building such that personnel will have to climb higher than 16 feet (4877 mm) above grade or finished floor to access such equipment or appliances, an interior or exterior means of access shall be provided.
 Such access shall not require climbing over obstructions greater than 30 inches (762 mm) in height or walking on roofs having a slope greater than 4 units vertical in 12 units horizontal (33-percent slope).
 Such access shall not require the use of portable ladders.
 Where access involves climbing over parapet walls, the height shall be measured to the top of the parapet wall.